okcoders/curriculum/Syllabus.md

 Full-Time bootcamp picks-up where part-time leaves off.

 ### Programming Principles to cover throughout
-- researching, and learning something new
+- Researching, and learning something new
-- debugging, and pushing through having difficulty completing something (getting stuck)
+- Debugging, and pushing through having difficulty completing something (getting stuck)
-- stepping away, and knowing when to get another set of eyes
+- Stepping away, and knowing when to get another set of eyes
-- staying curious and open to other ways of doing things, there are many ways to solve a problem
+- Staying curious and open to other ways of doing things, there are many ways to solve a problem
-- give input but don't be opinionated
+- Give input but don't be opinionated
 - SOLID, YAGNI, other abstract design principles

 ### Module 1: Intermediate Command Line and Docker (Week 1)
-- all basic and intermediate commands
+- All basic and intermediate commands
-- bash scripts
+- Bash scripts
-- running docker images
+- Running docker images
-- creating an image
+- Creating an image

 ### Module 2: Typescript (Week 2)
-- type signatures
+- Type signatures
-- classes
+- Classes
-- enums
+- Enums
-- interfaces
+- Interfaces
-- generics
+- Generics

 ### Module 3: Advanced Express (Weeks 3 and 4)
 - Many routers